A pair of earthquakes shake north-central Kansas | ExBulletin

 A pair of earthquakes shake north-central Kansas

-Smith County – A pair of earthquakes rocked north-central Kansas on Friday afternoon and Saturday morning.
+Smith, Kansas (JC Post) – A couple of earthquakes rocked north-central Kansas on Friday afternoon and Saturday morning.

-Shortly after 4 pm.
-On Friday, the US Geological Survey reported a magnitude 2.9 earthquake with its epicenter seven miles north of the Downs.
+After 4 p.m.
+Friday, the United States Geological Survey reported that a magnitude 2.9 earthquake had its epicenter seven miles north of the Downs.

 A preliminary report from the Kansas Geological Survey indicated that the earthquake had a magnitude of 3.5 and said it was centered east of the Smith County Line in Jewell County.